Is it really possible to make money from the free apps?

 Is there a reason why free apps generate the most revenue?
 There is no one clear strategy to prove that this is the case; however, the vast majority of the revenue does come from subscriptions and in-app purchases complemented by a small amount of revenue from advertising.

 If you’re launching an app, you should focus on making it free.
+Add some trendy technologies which are working as a lure for users.
 The methods that you use to monetize it from there will vary according to a range of factors including the market, your needs, your users, and the latest trends.
 Get it right, and you will make money from free apps.

 Just bear one thing in mind: People love a freebie!